-The St. Nicholas tradition is supposedly based on a 4th century Greek bishop named Nicholas who is said to have left a gift of money on the windowsill of three poor girls to enable them to get married.
+The St. Nicholas tradition is supposedly based on a 4th century Greek bishop named Nicholas, who is said to have left a gift of money on the windowsill of three poor girls to enable them to get married.

-When you walking on the December 5 evening in Prague’s streets you surely will run into a group of strange characters: St. Nicholas, the Angel who represents Good, and the Devil, who represents Evil.
+When you are walking on the December 5 evening in Prague’s streets, you surely will run into a group of strange characters: St. Nicholas, the Angel who represents Good, and the Devil, who represents Evil.
 All wear costumes.
 Nicholas looks a bit like Santa Claus, whose origin was supposedly inspired by St. Nicholas.

 All three characters walk the streets, stopping children and asking them if they were good in the past year.
 Most kids say yes and sing a song or recite a short poem.
 They are then rewarded with sweets, candy or other treats, which are handed out by the Angel.
-Bad kids would be put in the Devil’s sack and taken to hell, or would only get a sack of potatoes or coal instead of candy – though of course it does not really happen!
+Bad kids would be put in the Devil’s sack and taken to hell or would only get a sack of potatoes or coal instead of candy – though, of course, it does not really happen!
 With this thought in mind, small children are understandably terrified of the Devil.
 Needless to say, Mikulas acts as a strong incentive to be good throughout the year!

 At the time of Mikulas, the Prague Christmas markets are in full swing in the Old Town Square, and tourists can browse the market stalls, enjoying the hot food and drink on offer at the wooden huts.